MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 - Creating a custom copilot with Azure AI Studio can enhance the user experience and provide tailored solutions for specific use cases.
 - AI Studio delivers you a copilot service (or backend), surfaced as a single scaled endpoint
 - An ISV then has options to connect the service to an app, front end, or conversation surface of their choice, including any of the previous patterns above.
+- Remember, this pattern can be combined with others based on your specific needs.
+For instance, you might want to pair this pattern with Pattern A and plug-in to a Microsoft Copilot, or Pattern F to surface your own copilot bot in Teams.

 ### Pattern H: Build your own copilot with Semantic Kernel